gtmadureira/build-secure-gpg-key/README.md

 gpg> save
 ```

-# Set our primary key
+# Set our Primary Key

 To use our key, we have to edit `gpg.conf`: